-Beautiful looking rows of trees of the same type (our definition of monocultures) in urbanscapes have been a trend across the globe since Andre Le Notre laid out the Sun King’s grounds at Versailles in the 16th Century (at least that’s the beginning for European landscape architects).
+Beautiful looking rows of trees of the same type (our definition of monocultures) in urbanscapes have been a trend across the globe since Andre Le Notre laid out the Sun King’s grounds at Versailles in the 16th century (at least that’s the beginning for European landscape architects).
 These symmetrically planned parks and gardens are like art pieces made from nature.
-However, arborist, horticulturist, and landscape architect has something to say about this art form:
+However, Leda Marritz, an arborist, a horticulturist, and a landscape architect has something to say about this art form:

-Leda Marritz has been in the field for over thirty years now, and she terms this beauty trend as a sickness.
-Beauty is often defined as perfection, but isn´t this-this definition of beauty the actual sickness?
+Leda Marritz has been in the field for over thirty years now, and she refers to this beauty trend as a sickness.
+Beauty is often defined as perfection, but isn’t this definition of beauty the actual sickness?

-Repetitive, accurate patterns have not much to do with the beautiful wildness of nature.
-Not offering anything surprising they easily allow us to take our eyes off the trees lined up like soldiers.
+Repetitive, accurate patterns do not have much to do with the beautiful wildness of nature.
+Not offering anything surprising, they easily allow us to take our eyes off the trees lined up like soldiers.

 Even the birds lose their interest.
 They have a preference for a certain type of tree and its location when it comes to settling.
 You won’t find a raptor’s nest in about any tree in the city.
 Raptors (generally eagles and hawks) are very picky about their nesting grounds.
-For example, Osprey, a threatened fish-eating raptor, builds a large stick nest in a tall, most of the times dead tree.
+For example, the osprey, a threatened fish-eating raptor, builds a large stick nest in a tall, most of the times dead, tree.
 In our perfectly planned urbanscape, those will rarely be found.

 Eucalyptus trees are starkly present, but they are non-natives in India and almost invasive.
 High courts in Southern India have suggested a ban on eucalyptus.
 These stubborn sturdy trees are well known for reducing water table and leave wells dry.
 Their beautiful looking monocultures provide oxygen and lush green surroundings but sap us out in the long run.

 These sly monocultures are killing birds of prey and waterbirds.
-The rest you can guess- Ecological imbalance.
+The rest you can guess – an ecological imbalance.

-Losing predators leads to increase of the insect population.
-These in turn breed and migrate to crop fields.
-They destroy the crops and increase the demand for insecticides.
-This results in a decrease of production.
-Using insecticides harm waterbodies and degrade the quality of crops.
-In cities, these insects act as vectors of many diseases like malaria, Lyme, filariasis, yellow fever, dengue, and more.
+Losing predators leads to the increase of the insect population.
+Insects in turn breed and migrate to crop fields destroying the crops and increasing the demand for insecticides.
+This results in the decrease of production.
+Using insecticides harms waterbodies and degrades the quality of crops.
+In cities, these insects act as vectors of many diseases like malaria, lyme, filariasis, yellow fever, dengue, and more.
 Insects like grasshoppers, whiteflies, mealybugs and some beetles carry viruses which infect crops.
-All, in turn, harm us.
+All this, eventually, harms us.

-Let us recollect how this food and environment crisis began – planting monocultures.
+Let us recollect how the food and environment crisis began.
+It started by planting monocultures.

 So, what can we do about this?